mzmoricz8/traffic_management_grab/README.md

 6. Results:
+   First and foremost, one more comment about the data before we proceed.
+   I tried to separate week days from weekend days based upon the time of demand differences.
+   For example,
+      + weekend day: peak demand for the day at 2:00 am is more likely to show up on a weekend day,
+      + week day: an 8:00 am hour peak is more likely indicate week days.
+   I found the exact patterns I was looking for using both the highest and lowest demand hours.
+   I also found that these days are not apart by the usual of 6 to 7 days.
+Granted, there may be holidays.
+   But still, the 'weekend' days occured between 4 to 15 days of each other.
+   This makes me wonder if 'weekend' days may have been spread around weekdays in the data set by using '4 + rand() * (15 -4)'.

    Although large dataset for a 16Gb home desktop PC, my CNN model performs amazingly well even with little training.
 It has an impressive RMSE of '0.0078739293461' -- naturally, this RMSE may vary a little due to the Stochastic nature of the model.